zgrannan/ibc-rs/comparison.md

 - a set of model __constants__
     - e.g. the number of chains and the maximum height they can reach
 - a set of initial __states__
-    - e.g. all chains start at height 1
+    - e.g. chains start at height 1
 - a set of allowed __transitions__ at each state
-    - e.g. a chain can advance its height if it has not reached the maximum height allowed by the model constant
+    - e.g. assume that increasing the height of a chain is a transition; this transition is enabled if the chain has not reached the maximum height allowed by the model constant
 - how to __apply a transition to a state__
-    - e.g. advancing the height of a chain
+    - e.g. effectively increasing the height of a chain (`height++`)

+_Question for later:_ can the model of our system be the system itself?

 #### Now what?